Fitch Affirms Russia's Stavropol Region at 'BB'; Outlook Stable

 that of the

-chemistry.
-Its GRP per capita was 67% of the national median in
+and the chemical industry.
+Its GRP per capita was 67% of the

 RATING SENSITIVITIES